swarrier246/borglab.github.io/_pages/research.md

 Our website is still under construction, and we will soon fill this with both current and legacy vignettes :-)

 {% assign number_printed = 0 %}

-{% for proj in site.data.projects %}
+{% for proj in site.data.airtable %}

 {% assign even_odd = number_printed | modulo: 2 %}